mjt320/SEPAL/README.md

 - Generally untested.
 Not optimised for speed or robustness.
 - Additional pharmacokinetic models (add by inheriting from pk_model class)
 - Additional relaxivity models (add by inheriting from c_to_r_model class)
-- Additional AIF functions (add by inheriting from aif class)
 - Additional water exchange models, e.g. 3S2X, 2S1X (add by inheriting from water_ex_model class)
 - Additional signal models (add by inheriting from signal_model class)
 - R2/R2* effects not included in fitting of enhancement curves (but is included for enhancement-to-concentration conversion)